babashka/nbb/doc/caxa/README.md

 This document provides an example of how to create a standalone executable from an nbb project with [caxa](https://github.com/leafac/caxa).

-This document uses the same example as the one in [# Publishing an nbb project to npm ](../publish/README.md): a project that prints CLI arguments.
+This document uses the same example as the one in [Publishing an nbb project to npm](../publish/README.md): a project that prints CLI arguments.
 If you haven't read that yet, go read that first.

 Given the `print-cli-args` example, let us turn that project into a standalone executable: